Why This Matters

 Corban Tuition Costs

-Full-time undergraduates at Corban University paid $30,640 in fees and tuition in the 2016 - 2017 academic year, before adjustments for financial aid.
-Of this amount, the price tag on tuition totaled $29,980. $660 was the price of fees.
+Full-time undergraduates at Corban University paid $31,640 in fees and tuition in the 2017 - 2018 academic year, before adjustments for financial aid.
+Of this amount, the price tag on tuition totaled $30,980. $660 was the price of fees.
+Find out more about the net price.

 Regrettably, this college doesn't offer any tuition discounts to students who live in state.